Simonsimu/PrettyPrintJson/README.md

 **compact**             : This command will print the json file without any spaces which means it is the most minimizable form of your file

-**prettyprint**         : It beautifies your code and print the json file in pretty print formate
+**prettyprint**         : It beautifies your code and print the json file in pretty print format

 **replaceprettyprint**  : It modifies the given file to prettyprint format